-Home and Community Care Support Services staff will stay in touch with you.
+Home and Community Care Support Services North East staff will stay in touch with you.

-- Questions or concerns related to the placement process may be directed to - You or your family caregiver can expect a call from staff after you move into LTC to ask if you are satisfied with your new location and if you would like to remain on the list for your other - If you are in the home, you can bring your questions or concerns about the Long-Term Care Home to the Administrator or Director of Nursing and Personal Care of that home - All homes have a Residents' Council where you can raise any issues or discuss ideas once you become a resident. - The Ontario Government offers the public the option to report any concerns to the Long-Term Care Action Line by calling 1-866-434-0144.
+- Questions or concerns related to the placement process may be directed to Home and Community Care Support Services North East. - You or your family caregiver can expect a call from us after you move into LTC to ask if you are satisfied with your new location and if you would like to remain on the list for your other choices.

+- concerns about the Long-Term Care Home to the Administrator or Director of Nursing and Personal Care of that home. - All homes have a Residents' Council where you can raise any issues or discuss ideas once you become a resident. - The Ontario Government offers the public the option to report any concerns to the Long-Term Care Action Line by calling 1-866-434-0144.